cerejacasual/ketaminelover777/README.md

-- 👋 Hi, I’m @cerejacasual
+- 👋 Hi, I’m ketaminelover
 - 👀 I’m interested in ... music, nature, sex and food
-- 🌱 I’m currently learning ... bass
+- 🌱 I’m currently learning ... greek
 - 💞️ I’m looking to collaborate on ... a band
 - 📫 How to reach me ... @cerejacasual